MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/drs-srs-dev.md

 Data sharing is applicable for tables with the **Save data per company** property set to **Yes**.
 Tables with **Save data per company** set to **No**, are global and no additional sharing configuration is needed.

 From a development perspective, it is not enough to look at the primary and alternate key of a table to determine the sharing type.
-Additional work may be required to share the to enable sharing without causing data issues.
+Additional work may be required to enable sharing without causing data issues.

 <table>